-If you are claiming workers compensation, public liability or third-party, the cost for your procedure will require written approval from your insurer prior to admission.
+If you are claiming workers compensation, public liability and third-party, the cost for your procedure will require approval from that insurer prior to admission.

-If approval is not received prior to admission, you will be treated as a self-funded patient and required to pay the estimated amount on or before the day of admission.
+If approval is not received prior to admission, you will be treated as a self-funded patient and will be required to pay the estimated amount on or before the day of admission.